What Heart Palpitations and Ectopic Beats Look Like on Your Apple Watch ECG

 PACs in trigeminy pattern, also known as atrial trigeminy.

-Are Ectopic Beats Cause for Concern?
+Are Ectopic Beats a Cause for Concern?

 If more than 1% of your heartbeats throughout a full day are ectopic, this may be a sign that there’s something going on.
 It’s difficult to know if you have frequent ectopics with a single, 30-second ECG strip.
 However, if you see more than one ectopic on the same 30-second ECG strip, this should make you wonder whether or not you may have frequent ectopics.
 This may be a good reason to check additional ECGs and talk to your healthcare provider, who will likely want to check your ectopic count with a continuous heart monitor.